Christian Horner: Personal life

-Horner was in a relationship with Beverley Allen from 1999 to 2013, with Allen giving birth to a daughter, in October 2013.
+Horner was in a relationship with Beverley Allen from 1999 to 2013, with Allen giving birth to a daughter in October 2013.
 Horner and Allen separated in the following months.
+On 30 July 2025, Allen died from eye cancer, aged 58.

 Horner and Spice Girls member Geri Halliwell announced their engagement on 11 November 2014 and were married on 15 May 2015 in Woburn, Bedfordshire.
 Their son was born in January 2017.
-Horner is stepfather to her daughter, Bluebell Madonna Halliwell, from her previous relationship with screenwriter Sacha Gervasi.
+Horner is stepfather to her daughter from her previous relationship with screenwriter Sacha Gervasi.

 Horner is a Coventry City F.C. supporter.

 Honours

 Horner was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to motorsport.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to motorsport.